 What are agents?

-An agent is a persistent identity layered on top of Claude.
-The literal system prompt in src/gateway/agent.ts says:
+An agent is a persistent identity layered on top of Daemion.
+The runtime system prompt says:

-“You are Claude, operating as a Daemion agent — your user’s AI copartner, responding via the Daemion mobile app.”
+“You are a Daemion agent — your user’s AI copartner, responding via the Daemion mobile app.”

 Agents are not separate AIs and are not rebrands.
-Per Anthropic licensing, every agent is Claude operating in a defined role with a specific soul, system prompt, model, permissions, and Engram memory group.
+Every agent is a Daemion agent operating in a defined role with a specific soul, system prompt, model, permissions, and knowledge surfaces.

 Two core agents ship with Daemion out of the box:

 - Daemion (sonnet) — the main orchestration agent.
-Coordinates jobs, routes to the right model, manages threads, and connects to the knowledge graph.
+Coordinates jobs, routes to the right model, manages threads, and connects to the knowledge substrate.
 This is the agent you talk to.

 - Pulse — the self-improvement engine.
 Analyzes how you use the system and files proposals to make it better.
 New agents, smarter prompts, better workflows.
 You review and approve.